Pacific Islands Forum: Pacific Island Countries Trade Agreement

 It has not been signed by either Palau or the Marshall Islands.
 All of the signing states have ratified the treaty, with the exception of Micronesia.
 As of March 2008, six countries had announced that domestic arrangements had been made enabling them to trade under the agreement: Cook Islands, Fiji, Niue, Samoa, Solomon Islands, and Vanuatu.

 After the trade agreement goes into force, countries commit to removing tariffs on most goods by 2021.
 As of April 2008, The Forum Island Countries are also negotiating an Economic Partnership Agreement (EPA) with the European Union.
-It is important to note that the PICTA discussed here covers only the trade of goods.
+The PICTA discussed here covers only the trade of goods.
 At the Forum Island Leaders Meeting held in Rarotonga, Cook Islands on 28 August 2012, nine members signed the Pacific Island Countries Trade Agreement Trade in Services (PICTA TIS).
 As of April 2008, there is an ongoing negotiation to design and agree on a protocol to include trade in services and the temporary movement of natural persons (a broader concept than the GATS's Mode 4).

 The Office of the Chief Trade Adviser was established on 29 March 2010 to provide independent advice and support to the Pacific Forum Island Countries (FICs) in the PACER Plus trade negotiations with Australia and New Zealand.

 Blue Pacific – collective security interests of member states

-The Biketawa Declaration (2000) on collective security committed Pacific Islands Forum members to eight values, including good governance, liberty of the individual, democratic processes, indigenous rights and cultural values, traditions and customs, and recognising the importance and urgency of equitable economic, social and cultural development to satisfy the basic needs and aspirations of the peoples of the Forum.
+The Biketawa Declaration (2000) on collective security committed Pacific Islands Forum members to seven principles, including good governance, liberty of the individual, democratic processes, indigenous rights and cultural values, traditions and customs, and recognising the importance and urgency of equitable economic, social and cultural development to satisfy the basic needs and aspirations of the peoples of the Forum.

 The Boe Declaration (2018) of Regional Security is a declaration agreed to by all the leaders of the Pacific Islands Forum on 5 September 2018, which declaration is a framework for coordinating response to regional crises, and sets out an expanded concept of security.
 The Boe Declaration extended the Biketawa Declaration (2000) to include issues of human security, environmental security, transnational crime, and cybersecurity.

 The expanded concept of security set out in the Boe Declaration has been applied in the Falepili Union between Tuvalu and Australia (2023).